 - A curved blade allows for rock chopping

 - A pointy tip assists with getting into hard to reach places

-Translated, it means “knife of three virtues”, which refers to its suitability for slicing, mincing and dicing.
-Others believe the three virtues are processing meat, fish and vegetables.
-Either way, you get the picture – this knife has multiple uses.
+Translated, it means “knife of three virtues”, which refers to its suitability for slicing, mincing, and dicing.
+Others believe the three virtues are processing meat, fish, and vegetables.
+Either way, you get the picture – this knife has many uses.

-A key feature of the santoku is its flat blade profile.
+An essential feature of the Santoku is its flat blade profile.
 For those that prefer chopping straight through vegetables in one cut rather than rock cutting, this is a good choice.